PNG pedophile barred at NAIA

-A citizen of Papua New Guinea, previously found guilty of pedophilia in Australia, was recently prohibited from entering the Philippines by immigration officials at Ninoy Aquino International Airport.
+A Papua New Guinean national who was convicted of pedophilia in Australia was recently denied entry into the Philippines by Bureau of Immigration officers at the Ninoy Aquino International Airport.

-BI Commissioner Norman Tansingco has named the traveler as Arthur Stuart, a 23-year-old man who was denied entry at NAIA Terminal 1 on February 9 after arriving on an Air New Guinea flight from Port Moresby.
+BI Commissioner Norman Tansingco identified the passenger as Arthur Stuart, a 23-year-old male who was excluded at NAIA Terminal 1 on 9 February upon his arrival on board an Air New Guinea flight from Port Moresby.

 Tansingco said that, as in the case of other alien pedophiles previously intercepted at the airport, Stuart was excluded pursuant to Sec.
 29(a)3 of the Philippine Immigration Act, which forbids the entry of foreigners who were charged or convicted of crimes involving moral turpitude.